micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-12-rashi_en.md

 ### passuk 28
 <b>The B’nei Yisrael went and did.</b> But had they already done — were they not commanded from the first of the month?
 But [the answer is] that once they committed themselves, the Torah considers it just as if they had done it.
 <b>They went and did.</b> The “going” is also mentioned in the Torah, in order to give reward for the “going” and reward for doing.
-<b>As Adonoy commanded Moshe and Aharon.</b> In order to relate the praise of [the B’nei] Yisrael that they omitted absolutely nothing of all the commands of Moshe and Aharon.
+<b>As Hachem commanded Moshe and Aharon.</b> In order to relate the praise of [the B’nei] Yisrael that they omitted absolutely nothing of all the commands of Moshe and Aharon.
 And what is meant by כֵּן עָשֹוּ — <i>they did so</i>?
 [This refers to the fact that] Moshe and Aharon, too, did so.

 ### passuk 29
-<b>And Adonoy.</b> Wherever it states וה' (with the ו' prefix), it means He and His Divine court, for the letter ו' represents an addition as one says, “so-and-so as well as so-and-so.”
+<b>And Hachem.</b> Wherever it states וה' (with the ו' prefix), it means He and His Divine court, for the letter ו' represents an addition as one says, “so-and-so as well as so-and-so.”
 <b>Struck down every first-born son.</b> Even if he was of another nation, who was [at the time] in Egypt.
 <b>From the first-born son (of) Pharaoh.</b> Pharaoh, too, was a first-born son, but he was spared from the fate of the [other] first-born sons.
 It is he that is referred to when it states: “It is for this reason that I have spared you in order to show you My power in the Reed Sea.”
 <b>To the first-born son of the captive.</b> 1.
 Because they rejoiced at the misfortune of the Israelites.
 Also, so that they might not say: “It is our god that brought the punishment [on the Egyptians].”
 2. The first-born of the slave-girl is included [here], because [this verse] lists [everyone] from the most important [down] to the least important, and the slave-girl’s first-born son is more important than the captive’s first-born son.